 Baking bread is a major way that Rachel Lockett deals with stress.
 But there was one type she’d never attempted before: sourdough.
 “It’s very time consuming because you have to make ‘the starter’ (the leavening agent that replaces packaged yeast in the recipe) and then feed it regularly, in addition to normal bread-making tasks like kneading and rising,” she says.
 “Quarantine has given me the time to focus on daily feeding and the time it takes to bake the sourdough bread, but also the time to research and learn more about the science and the history behind it.
 It’s fascinating, and I plan to keep my ‘quarantine starter’ going and make sourdough bread from it for months or even years.”

 Need help getting your starter started?
 Try Saratoga Jacks Sourdough Live Starter.
-And for something even simpler but still great, check out this delicious bread that only uses two ingredients.

 I’m personalizing everything with a Cricut